 - 4 Brown Street, Ponsonby.
 LUC60336086.
 Proposed alteration to existing building, amendments to carpark building.
 This application has two parts, first a new consent to insert a window into the existing building fronting Brown Street.
 This requires restricted discretionary consent as an external change to a building in a special character area – business.
 The second part is a variation to the original consent for this building for internal layout changes as well as external changes, including a balcony along the alleyway between the existing and new building.
 The building otherwise keeps the same footprint.
 This requires discretionary consent as a variation.
 The Local Board did not have input into this application.

 - St Patrick’s Square, Auckland Central.
 TRE60336185.
 Removal of one pear tree (over 4m tall).
 This seven year-old tree stands in front of the development site for the Indigo development at 51-53 Albert Street.
 The applicant will plant a 5 year-old replacement tree of the same time and undertake its care and maintenance.
 I have informed Cathedral management and the head of the two local residents’ groups and sought their input.
 They have responded with the suggestion that the tree be relocated elsewhere in the square and that the new tree be planted in the same spot from which the older one has been moved.
-I have passed this feedback on to the planner.
+I have passed this feedback on to the planner and the local constituents have engaged with them to suggest a solution.